postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 After you create the mock, Postman Pro and Enterprise users can [share the underlying collection](/docs/postman/team_library/sharing#sharing-collections){:target="_blank"} with the team or specific team members, and provide permissions to edit or view.

+**Note**: This topic only covers how to create a mock with the **New** button and the Launch screen.
+To learn how to create a mock with the Postman app or the Postman Pro API, click the links above to provide detailed information.

 #### New button

 1. In the header toolbar, click the **New** button.